-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day In-School Suspension, LOP Up to 1 Day In-School Suspension Up to 1 Day In-School Suspension, LOP Up to 1 Day In-School Suspension, LOP Second 1 Day In-School Suspension, LOP Administrator/Parent Conference 1 Day In-School Suspension, LOP, Administrator/Parent Conference 1 Day In-School Suspension, LOP, Administrator/Parent Conference Up to 3 Day In-School Suspension, LOP, Administrator/Parent Conference Third Up to 1 Day Out of School Suspension, Administrator/Parent Conference, Counselor Involvement Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Fourth Up to 3 Day Out of School Suspension, Administrator/Parent Conference 3 Day Out of School Suspension, LOP 3 Day Out of School Suspension, LOP 3 Day Out of School Suspension, LOP
+Disciplinary Guidelines Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day In-School Suspension, LOP Up to 1 Day In-School Suspension, LOP Up to 1 Day In-School Suspension, LOP Up to 1 Day In-School Suspension, LOP Second Up to 1 Day In-School Suspension, LOP Administrator/Parent Conference Up to 3 Day In-School Suspension, LOP, Administrator/Parent Conference Up to 3 Day In-School Suspension, LOP, Administrator/Parent Conference Up to 3 Day In-School Suspension, LOP, Administrator/Parent Conference Third Up to 1 Day Out of School Suspension, LOP, Administrator/Parent Conference, Counselor Involvement Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Fourth Up to 3 Day Out of School Suspension, LOP, Administrator/Parent Conference Up to 3 Day Out of School Suspension, LOP Up to 3 Day Out of School Suspension, LOP Up to 3 Day Out of School Suspension, LOP

-22. LEAVING CLASSROOM WITHOUT PERMISSION
+23. LEAVING CLASSROOM WITHOUT PERMISSION

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First LOP, Contact Parent Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension, LOP Parent Contact Up to 1 Day In-School suspension, and/or LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP Second Up to 1 Day In-School Suspension, and/or LOP Up to 1 Day In-School suspension, and/or LOP Up to 1 Day In-School Suspension and/or LOP Up to 1 Day In-School Suspension and/or LOP

-23. MEDIA/COMMUNICATION DEVICE MISUSE
+24. MEDIA/COMMUNICATION DEVICE MISUSE